Professor-G/pyBIA/docs/index.rst

 pyBIA is an open-source program for detecting diffuse Lyman-alpha emission in the high redshift universe, using a combination of machine learning ensemble and convolutional neural network algorithms.
 The program tools have been coded for general application, check out this `example <https://pybia.readthedocs.io/en/latest/source/Examples.html>`_ to learn how you can use pyBIA to create your own machine learning classifier.

+Check out this `page <https://pybia.readthedocs.io/en/latest/source/Engineering%20pyBIA.html>`_ to learn more about the machine learning architecture and latest performance.

 Installation
 ==================